Portugal Golden Visa fallout: €37m alleged hotel-apartment fraud and the legacy risk to investors

 • Asset mapping: Identify bank accounts, property, receivables, and intercompany loans tied to the project and principals.

-• Interim relief: Seek freezing orders (Mareva-type injunctions) where dissipation risk exists; prepare for cross-border recognition and enforcement.
+• Interim relief: Seek freezing orders where dissipation risk exists; prepare for cross-border recognition and enforcement.

 • Security review: Scrutinize share pledges, mortgages, and charges; confirm registration perfection and priority.

-• Parallel tracks: Combine civil claims with regulatory and (if warranted) criminal complaints to widen the evidence funnel and settlement leverage.
+• Parallel tracks: Combine civil claims with regulatory and, where warranted, criminal complaints to widen the evidence funnel and settlement leverage.

 • Group cohesion: Consolidate investors around a single strategy, align funding, and standardize document preservation.

-• Inventory clients with exposure to Portugal Golden Visa real-estate projects; capture investments, timelines, and counterparties.
+• Inventory clients with exposure to Portugal Golden Visa real-estate projects; capture investments, timelines, and counterparties, with special attention to IR Group / Importantaltura / Lagos Beach Hotel & SPA.

-• Preserve documents: subscription agreements, PPMs, term sheets, emails/WhatsApp, marketing decks, due-diligence files, payment proofs, and bank SWIFTs.
+• Preserve documents: subscription agreements, PPMs, term sheets, emails and WhatsApp threads, marketing decks, due-diligence files, payment proofs, and bank SWIFT confirmations.

 • Secure corporate records: SPV registries, shareholder ledgers, board minutes, auditor opinions, and construction contracts.